Bamakoo/HERZLIYA/README.md

 This Project was built by [Audrey CARMONT](https://www.linkedin.com/in/o-drey-carmont/) with some help from [Emma GAUBERT](https://www.linkedin.com/in/emma-gaubert/).

-Two two main goals were pursued with this project :
+The main goals were pursued with this project are as follows:

 - Improve author's knowledge of the Swift and JavaScript programming languages.
 - Build and deploy a Vapor backend.